UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Grocers Take a Stand

-Despite being alerted to the ugly origins of Chaokoh and Aroy-D coconut milk, major grocery chains Publix, Costco, Albertsons, Kroger, Wegmans, Nam Dae Mun Farmers Market, Jewel-Osco, Save Mart, Woodman's Market, Tony's Fresh Market, and Super King Markets continue to sell these products.
+Despite having been alerted to the ugly origins of Chaokoh coconut milk, major grocery chains Publix, Albertsons, Kroger, Nam Dae Mun Farmers Market, Jewel-Osco, Save Mart, Woodman's Market, and Tony's Fresh Market continue to sell these products.

-This refusal to take a position against cruelty to animals is in contrast to the more than 25,000 other stores that have pledged not to purchase products from Chaokoh and Aroy-D, and the majority will not buy any coconut products derived from monkey labor in Thailand.
+This refusal to take a position against cruelty to animals is in contrast to the more than 26,000 other stores that have pledged not to purchase products from Chaokoh, and the majority will not buy any coconut products derived from monkey labor in Thailand.

 No Tropical Paradise